varunchari/PacketCapture/newProposal.md

 ####•	Application on Phone:

-IVDCM running on phone uses IVDCM processor component to process the messages received from SYNC.
+IVDCM running on phone uses IVDCM processor component to process the messages received from IVI.
 For example IVDCM processor processes ‘SendIVDCMData’ request received from SDL.
 It then uploads/downloads data depending upon the type of request

 ```c++
 public class IVDCMProcessor {